How do I start the progestin-only pill?

 - Period Start: Start your pill the first day of your period if you are sure you are not pregnant – starting this way protects you from pregnancy immediately!

-- Quick Start: Start your pill any other day in your cycle (even immediately) – use a backup method (like condoms) for at least 48 hours.
+- Quick Start: Start your pill any other day in your cycle (even immediately).
+If you are starting on a POP that contains the hormone Norethindrone, use a backup method (like condoms) for at least 48 hours.
+If you are starting on Slynd that contains drospirenone, use a backup method (like condoms) for at least 7 days.

 *Birth control pills do not protect against STIs and you should always use a condom if you are not 100% sure of your partner’s STI status.